itsvytal/firm/README.md

 Entities reference each other rather than extending.
 One `Person` can be referenced by multiple `Contact`, `Employee`, and `Partner` entities simultaneously.

 When the entity graph is built, all `Reference` values automatically create directed edges between entities.
-This enables traversal queries like "find all Projects for Contacts whose Person works at Organization X" without complex joins.
+This enables traversal queries like "find all Tasks for Opportunities whose Contacts work at Organization X" without complex joins.